ZippoLag/MeatyBlazor/MeatyBlazor/README.md

 This document will try and provide an outline (recipe?!) of what we'll be adding on the next commit, and a brief changelog of what was added on the previous.

 ## Changelog
-- CounterList: another TDD example
+- Parameters & Data binding
+- Event Handling
+- Two-way binding (kind-of)

 ## Next steps
-- Demo III
+- Basic Shared-State Management